 |It’s possible to leave subtle messages for your other half|

 In any case, it’s always best to test the surface you’re about to decorate just in case and it’s worth noting that, although the markers can be used on chalkboard paint, paint tends to make the surface porous and absorb the ink so be careful there.

-Chalkola Markers contain high density chalk ink and you do have to prep each marker by shaking it thoroughly for 2 to 3 minutes and them pumping the nib until the ink starts to flow.
+Chalkola Markers contain high-density chalk ink and you do have to prep each marker by shaking it thoroughly for 2 to 3 minutes and then pumping the nib until the ink starts to flow.

 |My subtle reminder to Caitlin that she needs to drink more water.|